erlang/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 1400+ commits, 300+ PRs and changing 0.5 million(!) lines of code.
 Though I'm not sure the line number should count as we vendored all of [AsmJit] and re-generated the wxWidgets support.
-If we ignore AsmJit and wx, there are still 260k lines of code added and 320k lined removed, which is about 100k more than what our releases normally contain.
+If we ignore AsmJit and wx, there are still 260k lines of code added and 320k lines removed, which is about 100k more than what our releases normally contain.

 You can download the readme describing the changes here: [Erlang/OTP 24 Readme].